randomascii/main/xperf/XperfUI/ReadMe.txt

 Need keyboard accelerators for F2 (start renaming), enter (stop renaming), and probably ESC (to stop it from closing the dialog).
 Add DX provider.

-Most important tasks:
 Copy over startup profile on first-run, and subsequent runs?
 Optionally copy over 64-bit dbghelp.dll and symsrv.dll?
+Remember settings.

+Most important tasks:
 Add compatibility manifest up to Windows 8.1
 Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx Add OS specific checks for what user providers to enable, compression options, etc.
+Remember more settings -- heap executable, and ???
 Increase the user-provider buffer counts when doing DX profiling.
 Support for 32-bit operating systems, or at least exit cleanly with a warning.
-Remember settings.
-Implement settings dialog - configure trace directories, buffer sizes, heap-tracing executable, option for stacks on user events, option for DX tracing, option for copying startup profile(s).
+Implement settings dialog - configure trace directories, buffer sizes, option for stacks on user events.
 Detect and handle trace files that lack the date component -- synthesize?

 To-do eventually: